Table of Contents

-Austria is well known for Mozart, Schnitzel, Sacher torte, and The Sound of Music, but are you aware of its viticulture?
+Austria is well known for Mozart, schnitzel, Sacher torte, and The Sound of Music, but are you aware of its viticulture?
 During the 19th century, Austria’s wine industry boomed, but many setbacks in the 20th century almost eradicated it.
-But, like the phoenix from the ashes, it has reemerged riding on the back of its unique and popular grape: Gruner Veltliner.
-Over the last decade, wines produced from Zweigelt and Blaufrankisch have made waves in the United States, bolstering Austria’s place in viticulture.
-But, to take a closer look, we need to start at the beginning: a perfect place to start.
+However, like the phoenix from the ashes, it has reemerged riding on the back of its unique and popular grape: Grüner Veltliner.
+Over the last decade, wines produced from Zweigelt and Blaufränkisch have made waves in the United States, bolstering Austria’s place in viticulture.
+But to take a closer look, we need to start at the beginning: a perfect place to start.

 History of Austrian Wine